nilx/cclambda/README.txt

 # SYNOPSIS

-    ./cclambda a b "expression" > out
+    ./cclambda "expression" < in > out
-    CC=gcc CFLAGS="-O3 -ffast-math" ./cclambda a b "expr" > out
+    CC=gcc CFLAGS="-O3 -ffast-math" ./cclambda "expr" < in > out

 # DESCRIPTION

-cclambda applies an expression to all the pixels of a collection of images.
+cclambda applies an expression to all the pixels of a collection of 2D arrays.
 The goal of cclambda is similar to Enric Meinhardt's plambda[1], and cclambda was started after thinking about possible variations around plambda.
-The main differences between the two codes is that cclambda implements no expression parser, stack or dynamic instruction handling; instead, cclambda writes the expression in a plain C code context, compiles it and execute the result.
+The main differences between the two codes is that cclambda implements no expression parser, stack or dynamic instruction handling; instead, cclambda writes the expression in a plain C code context, compiles it and executes the result.

 cclambda is less formal and elegant than plambda, it's on the "dirty hack" side of the force.
 I hope cclambda can be faster than plambda, or